 Competitor Analysis

-Competitor analysis is a foundational step in the brand strategy phase.
-It allows us to understand how a category is currently shaped, what visual and verbal conventions dominate it, and where genuine opportunities for differentiation exist.
-Without this clarity, brands risk entering the market with an identity that blends in, even if the product itself is strong.
-For example if you’re launching a protein powder or protein bar, nutrition and wellness brand like The Whole Truth, then your competitor analysis would include brands like Wellbeing Nutrition, SuperYou and Yoga Bar.
+Competitor analysis is a foundational step in the brand strategy process.
+Before any identity decisions are made, visual or verbal, it is essential to understand how the category is currently shaped, what conventions dominate it, and where genuine opportunities for differentiation exist.
+Without having this level of clarity, brands tend to risk entering the market with an identity that blends in, even when the product itself is strong.

 04. Frequently Asked Questions

-Each brand was mapped using brand personality sliders to understand where they sit across dimensions such as personable versus corporate, modern versus classic, playful versus bold, and more.
-This mapping helped us identify category norms and recurring patterns.
-In AIM’s case, the analysis revealed that most competitors leaned towards being personable, friendly, modern, and high-energy.
-Based on this insight, we were able to recommend a clear direction for AIM to embrace a bold, playful, and friendly brand personality that aligned with category expectations for a wellness brand in India, while still feeling confident and intentional.
+This mapping revealed that most of AIM's competitors leaned towards being personable, friendly, modern, and high-energy.
+Based on this, we were able to define a clear direction, a bold, playful, and confident brand personality that aligned with the category's expectations for a wellness brand in India, whilst still carving out a distinct space within it.

 Let’s Build Something Iconic